laisee/client-rust-ws/README.md

        * Api Secret
        * WS Server address & port

-       API key to be used must be one of the REad-Only ones issued under '' dropdown for API type.
+       API key to be used must be one of the Read-Only ones issued under '' dropdown for API type.
        See example of UI fopr generating API Key below with correct settings for the WS Balance/Position API

       ![image](https://github.com/laisee/client-rust-ws/assets/5905130/e5daa2a9-e374-4e7f-aaa6-f916da6da0a9)